 For the longest time when people asked me how I came up with my jewelry ideas, I really had no clue.
 I didn’t have a real process, I just created.
 I would go to bead shops and pick out ones that caught my attention and then would try to make pieces around them.

-As my skills as a jewelry designer and style have evolved over the years, so has the process in which I come up with my designs.
+As my skills as a jewelry designer and style have evolved over the years, so did the process in which I come up with my designs.